Advanced Installation

 vim /etc/bastion/bastion.conf

-This will instruct the bastion to deny any modification plugin, so that changes can only be done through the master instance.
+This will instruct this bastion instance to deny any modification plugin, so that changes can only be done through the master.

 Then, append the master bastion synchronization public SSH keyfile,